async-rs/async-std/docs/src/patterns/accept-loop.md

 Let's imagine you have a server that needs to open a file to process client request.
 At some point, you might encounter the following situation:

-1. There are as much client connection as max file descriptors allowed for the application.
+1. There are as many client connection as max file descriptors allowed for the application.
 2. Listener gets `Too many open files` error so it sleeps.
 3. Some client sends a request via the previously open connection.